 Dancers heel (Posterior impingement syndrome)

-“I have pain in the back of my ankle when I pointe my toe and perform a relieve”
+“I have pain in the back of my ankle when I pointe my toe and perform a relevé.”

-- It is most common in dancers who are dancing on demi pointe or pointe (Kadel et al., 2000).
+- Most common in dancers who are dancing on demi-pointe or pointe (Kadel et al., 2000).

-- The tissues and bony structures become compressed in the posterior aspect of the ankle.
+- The tissues and bony structures become compressed in the ankle’s posterior aspect

-- Pain may feel achy and sore in nature and is aggravated by long periods of sitting and increased activity.
+- Pain may be achy and sore in nature and is aggravated by both long periods of sitting and increased activity

-“My big toe feels week during pointe work and it sometimes clicks and gets caught.
-I have to use my hands to move it around and release it”
+Trigger toe/FHL tenosynovitis“My big toe feels week during pointe work and it sometimes clicks and gets caught.
+I have to use my hands to move it around and release it.”

-- FHL tendinitis is commonly associated or coexistent with posterior impingement, especially in those that undertake ballet (Maquirriain, 2005).
+- FHL tendinitis is commonly associated or coexistent with posterior impingement, especially in ballet dancers (Maquirriain, 2005)

-- The condition can manifest its symptoms anywhere along its length starting at the hallux, up through the plantar foot and up the posterior aspect of the leg (Michelson & Dunn, 2005)
+- Symptoms can happen anywhere along the FHL tendon from the hallux, through the plantar foot and up the posterior aspect of the leg (Michelson & Dunn, 2005)

 Anterior impingement syndrome

-- The compression occurs when the foot is in full dorsi flexion (dance movements like pliés) (Talusan et al., 2014).
+- The compression occurs when the foot is in full dorsi-flexion (Talusan et al., 2014)

-- Pain may be achy in nature, when impinging it can also feel like a sharp pain.
+- Pain may be achy in nature or sharp when impinging

-- Dancers are susceptible to this condition due to the repetitive forces that occur in dance (Thacker et al., 2002) e.g. excessive jumping on hard surfaces or dancing on a raked stage.
+- Dancers are susceptible due to the repetitive forces that occur in dance (Thacker et al., 2002) e.g. excessive jumping on hard surfaces or dancing on a raked stage

 Lateral ankle sprain